remult/remult/docs/docs/techniques-regarding-one-to-many-relations.md

 ```

 #### Using Sql Capabilities
-We can improve on the rawFilter by using the database's in statement capabilities:
+We can improve on the custom filter by using the database's in statement capabilities:
 ```ts
 @Entity("orders", { allowApiCrud: true })
 export class Order {